Developing Strategic Supply Chain Leaders

 Who Should Attend

 Developing Strategic Supply Chain Leaders is designed for upper-middle and senior-level executives responsible for the development and management of logistics and supply processes strategy.
 Representative titles include vice president, director, or manager of logistics, purchasing, supply chains, operations, distribution, or materials management.
-This is a required course for those pursuing a Certificate in Supply Chain Leadership.
+This is a required course for those pursuing a Professional Certificate in Supply Chain Leadership.

 You will leave Developing Strategic Supply Chain Leaders with the ability to: